imsudip/coreply/README.md

 ### Remarks

-1. Performance issues: Coreply may not follow smoothly the animations and transitions in the app.
+1. Performance issues: Coreply may not follow smoothly the animations and transitions.
 2. Limited role detection: Coreply cannot detect whether the message is sent or received.
 3. In Gmail, Coreply only works on the quick reply text field at the bottom of the email.